Windows 3D Viewer - Graphically-Intensive Functional Test

 Supplemental information:

 Go through the workload to understand what it's doing.
-Comment out any unneeded code/code blocks, or add on any needed functional testing
+Comment out any unneeded code/code blocks, or add any needed functional testing.

 Demonstration Video